strinsberg/tracker-express/README.md

-# Aegir Rest Service 3720
+# Aegir Rest Service - CPSC 3720 Group Project

-3720 group project.
+A simple rest server and front end for a basic Issue Tracking System.

+The server is written in C++ and uses https://github.com/Corvusoft/restbed

+The front end is kind of hacked together, as none of us had much javascript or REST Api experience

 #### Release
 End of Sprint 3